Chart Color Schemes

 Residential development activity is lower than average in Churchill according to AreaSearch's national comparison of local real estate markets

+On average, 11 people moved to the area annually for each dwelling built during this period.
+Supply has substantially lagged demand, leading to heightened buyer competition and pricing pressures.
 New properties are constructed at an average expected cost of $370,000.
-Compared to Greater Brisbane, Churchill has markedly lower building activity, reflecting possible development constraints and market maturity.
-Recent development in Churchill consists entirely of detached dwellings, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
+Compared to Greater Brisbane, Churchill records markedly lower building activity, reflecting market maturity and possible development constraints.
+Recent development has been entirely comprised of detached dwellings, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.

 With around 772 people per dwelling approval, Churchill reflects a highly mature market.
 Population is expected to remain stable or decline, potentially reducing pressure on housing and creating opportunities for buyers.

-With population expected to remain stable or decline, Churchill should see reduced pressure on housing, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development